Stanleysydney/Property-Listing/Houselisting.md

 ## 🚀 Installation & Setup

-Follow these instructions to run the website locally.
+Follow these instructions to run the SaaS locally.

 ### Prerequisites
 *   Node.js installed.